 The generation of the atlas was supported by a Grant by the National Science foundation (NSF) - BSC 0726685.

 Why a probabilistic anatomical atlas?

-Individual brains are often normalized to MNI-space, and activation foci from group analysis assigned to cerebellar lobules using the a standard atlas (Schmahmann et al., 2000).
+Individual brains are often usually normalized to a volume template (such as the MNI template), and activation foci from group analysis assigned to cerebellar lobules using the a standard atlas (Schmahmann et al., 2000).
 Our analysis shows that such assignments can be incorrect (often by as much as a full lobule) for up to 2/3 of cerebellar voxels for some normalisation methods.
 There are two reasons for this:

-These problems stress the importance of a representative atlas and of good correspondence between the normalization method used for the atlas and for the group analysis.
-For this reason we provide the atlas generated with a number of different normalization methods.
+Because of this, a representative atlas with good correspondence between the normalization method used for the group analysis and the atlas generation is required.
+For this reason we provide different versions of the atlas generated with a number of different normalization methods.

 The probabilistic atlas also provides a measure of the certainty with with anatomical assignments can be made.
 The image shows the proportion of the 20 individuals that overlapped with the same lobule in atlas space.
 We generated the atlas for: